 Imagine a world free of ravenous Japanese beetles who eat every plant in sight.
 If you lived in America prior to 1912, you wouldn't have to imagine this scenario.
 As their name suggests, Japanese beetles (Popillia japonica) are native to Japan.
 The water surrounding the island and the insect's natural predators kept them contained there until the fateful day that some Japanese beetles were accidentally shipped to the United States along with a plant.
 The insects thrived in America, where their natural enemies were few, and became a bothersome agricultural pest.
 If you want to return your garden to a beetle-free paradise, you can take steps to reclaim your land.

 It's a gross prospect if you're not a fan of insects, but the most effective way of controlling small Japanese beetle populations is to pluck them off your plants by hand and drop them in a container of water with a few drops of dish soap in it to kill them.
+They don't bite or sting; but as a heads-up, their spiny feet may be offputting for some people.
 If you prefer to avoid touching the beetles, cover your plants with a dropcloth in the morning when the pests are most active.
 After they've gathered on it, shake them off into a large bucket of soapy water.